Michigan Car Seat Laws – What You Need to Know

 Children older than 16 must “wear a properly adjusted and fastened safety belt” while sitting in the front seat.
 While the law does not address whether a child older than 16 can sit in the back seat without a seat belt, it is always the more responsible choice to advise the child to wear a seatbelt.

-No-Fault Benefits and Children
+No-Fault Benefits and Michigan Car Seat Laws

-While properly installed car seats can help keep your child safe in the event of a car accident, improperly installed car seats (or the absence of any car seat at all) can often result in serious injury to children.
+While properly followed Michigan car seat laws can help keep your child safe in the event of a car accident, improperly installed car seats (or the absence of any car seat at all) can often result in serious injury to children.
 If a serious injury to your child occurs, parents need to realize their child should be able to bring a claim for no-fault PIP benefits.
 This is true even if the parent does not qualify for no-fault benefits – either by failing to properly insure a vehicle or by failing to bring a no-fault benefit claim on time.
 Although these failures may disqualify parents, their children may still receive no-fault benefits.
 For example, the time limitations for filing a claim for no-fault benefits often do not apply to a child until they reach the age of 18.
 You can read more about notification requirements and time limitations for minors involved in car accidents on page 32 of our brochure “Protecting the Injured: a Summary Guide to the New Auto No-Fault Law.“

 In the same respect, events like a parent’s failure to insure a vehicle do not disqualify a child from bringing a claim for no-fault benefits.